 In fact, go run over and plug your waffle maker in now.
 It’s probably hiding in the back of a cupboard, wedged behind the toaster oven and the single-serving smoothie maker you keep promising yourself you’ll use.

 Smoothies can start Monday.
-Today it’s all about healthy Whole Wheat Waffles with applesauce!
+Today it’s all about healthy waffles!

 - Unsweetened Applesauce.
 One of the oldest healthy baking tricks in the book, and one of the best!
 Despite being low fat whole wheat waffles (a feat usually achieved via melted butter), these waffles are incredibly tender.
 I swapped more than half of the butter for applesauce with great results.